"You only live once, but if you do it right, once is enough."

 The movie lot was strangely quiet as Lucinda snooped around looking for her man.
 Opening the door to Glenn’s trailer she saw a sight that will be etched into her memory banks forever: Glen Niemovski and Billy Dunn, naked, sucking each other’s cocks.
 Hmmm, sixty-nine, my favorite number, thought Lucinda casually.
 Piles of cocaine littered the table and counter tops of the trailer.
 A video camera—not so hidden this time—was filming the scene.

 Lucinda unleashed 25 years of pent-up fury on them both, wrecked the trailer, and left them bruised, bleeding, and pleading for mercy.
 Seething with rage, she stormed off—video camera in hand—to re-evaluate her life once more.

-Fast-forward seven years, and Lucinda has hit the heights of a dazzling career as a film actress, her success achieved without help from a single man.
+Fast-forward six years, and Lucinda has hit the heights in a short but dazzling career as a film actress, her success achieved without help from a single man.
 She’s played the most coveted leading female roles in Hollywood depicting strong women reveling in their power over men: the matriarch of a bronze-age culture holding court over her people; an Amazon warrior princess leading her army of powerful feminine beauties to victory over the marauding male invaders; a powerful Wall Street businesswoman beating men at their own power games; the benevolent leader of a futuristic deep-space colony; and on and on.
 Basically, Lucinda has single-handedly changed the face of women on film in Hollywood in less than a decade, and she’s been handsomely praised and awarded for her work.

 The pinnacle of Lucinda’s Hollywood career came in 2006 when she was awarded the Academy Award for Best Actress in a film portraying the tumultuous life of Benazir Bhutto.
 Her moment of revenge finally came when she took to the stage to give her Oscar acceptance speech.